SimVascular/simvascular.github.io/documentation/svfsiplus/user-guide/solver_parameters_file/boundary_condition_parameters/readme.md

 <strong>&lt;Impose_flux&gt;</strong> boolean [false]  <nobr>
 <strong>&lt;/Impose_flux&gt;</strong>
 </nobr><br>
-If true then normalize the spatial profile with the area of the face so that the imposed flux value is converted into the state variable.
+If <i>true</i> then normalize the spatial profile with the area of the face so that the imposed flux value is converted into the state variable.
 <br>
 <strong>&lt;Impose_on_state_variable_integral&gt;</strong> boolean [false]  <nobr>
 <strong>&lt;/Impose_on_state_variable_integral&gt;</strong>
 </nobr><br>
-If true then used for applying a Dirichlet boundary condition on the displacement degrees of freedom when velocity is the state variable (e.g. fluid, CMM, FSI).
+If <i>true</i> then used for applying a Dirichlet boundary condition on the displacement degrees of freedom when velocity is the state variable (e.g. fluid, CMM, FSI).
 <br>
 <strong>&lt;Initial_displacements_file_path&gt;</strong> string [none]  <nobr>
 <strong>&lt;/Initial_displacements_file_path&gt;</strong>